emissary-ingress/emissary/user-guide/ambassador-pro-install.md

 [`AMBASSADOR_ID`](/reference/running/#ambassador_id)
 set, you will also need to set them in the Pro container.

+## 4. Developer Portal

+In your browser, go to $AMBASSADOR_IP/docs/.
+This will bring up the Dev Portal.
+The Dev Portal shows a list of all APIs in your cluster, along with the API documentation (if available).
+The Dev Portal supports rendering both Swagger and OpenAPI specifications.
+The look-and-feel of the Dev Portal is fully customizable.

-## 4. Configure JWT authentication
+## 5. Pro and JWT

-Now that you have Ambassador Pro running, we'll show a few features of Ambassador Pro.
+We'll now walk through a few features of Pro.
 We'll start by configuring Ambassador Pro's JWT authentication filter.

 ```
 make apply-jwt